 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

-You can find Chris’ excellent Beatles podcast – featuring contributions from Looks Unfamiliar guests Samira Ahmed and John Rain – here, and follow him on Twitter here.
-The Sgt.
-Pepper Photos Project is here.
+Chris Shaw is a writer and presenter.
+You can find Chris’ Beatles podcast I Am The Eggpod here, and follow him on Twitter at @ChrisShawEditor.
+Chris’ Sgt.
+Pepper Photos Project can be found here.

-You can find a huge feature on The Beatles’ legendary unreleased electronic track Carnival Of Light in Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find a huge feature on The Beatles’ legendary unreleased electronic track Carnival Of Light in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.